alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week2.md

 - Shala Warner [@GiftedLane](https://twitter.com/GiftedLane)
 - Jessica Joy Kerr [@jessitron](https://twitter.com/jessitron)

+## Technical Tasks

+- Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider
+- Run queries to explore traces within Honeycomb.io
+- Instrument AWS X-Ray into backend flask application
+- Configure and provision X-Ray daemon within docker-compose and send data back to X-Ray API
+- Observe X-Ray traces within the AWS Console
+- Integrate Rollbar for Error Logging
+- Trigger an error an observe an error with Rollbar
+- Install WatchTower and write a custom logger to send application log data to CloudWatch Log group

 ## New week

 - Program = instructions (in the past, programs log history of what happened in text files, now they use distributed tracing)